stefan-kolb/paas-profiles/README.md

 ## Contribution

-I encourage everyone to submit corrections or additions in order to keep the profiles accurate and up-to-date.
+I encourage **everyone** to submit corrections or additions in order to keep the profiles accurate and up-to-date.
 In any case, please add evidence for the information so I can verify your changes.

+I am also interested in direct **cooperation with vendors** in order to keep the profiles at first hand and spot-on.
+Contact me if you are interested to supply a [vendor verified profile](#vendor-verification).

 Contribute either via [pull request](https://help.github.com/articles/using-pull-requests), create an [issue](https://github.com/stefan-kolb/paas-profiles/issues) or send me an [email](mailto:stefan.kolb@uni-bamberg.de).